Thoseb2020/team01/REPORT.md

 y_{n+1} = y_n + \tau f(\tilde{y})
 $$

+`comment: i will finish the report later - M.C`

-For implementing this method, we copied the Explicit Euler method in timestepper.hpp and changed a view details.
+For implementing this method, we copied the Explicit Euler method in `timestepper.hpp` and changed a view details.

 The Improved euler method achieves far better results compared to the explicit method.